GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdredpol.rst

 .. _-F:

 **-F**\ *m/n*
-    The filter window size in terms of row/columns.
-The default value is 25/25.
+    The filter window size in terms of row/columns [Default value is 25/25].

 .. _-M: